Prunus laurocerasus: Invasive species

 It has become naturalised widely.
 In some regions (such as the United Kingdom, the Isle of Man and the Pacific Northwest of North America), this species can be an invasive plant.
 Its rapid growth, coupled with its evergreen habit and its tolerance of drought and shade, often allow it to out-compete and kill off native plant species.
 It is spread by birds, through the seeds in their droppings.

+Developing flower buds of a (Prunus laurocerasus).

 Habitat

 The species is found in woods and in shrubbery places as an escape in Northern Ireland and commonly planted in parks and gardens.

 The species that are mainly found in Turkey's Eastern Black Sea Region (mainly Trabzon and Giresun) are categorized as endemic plants.

 Other uses

 The foliage is also used for cut greenery in floristry.